 Application Deadline is December 15

-To be considered for traineeships, research assistantships and teaching assistantship please be sure your application is complete by December 15th.
-Complete the online application at the NCSU Graduate School web site; (see “apply online” link below).
-For individuals who are unable to complete the online application, a paper application can be obtained at the NCSU Graduate School web site.
+To be considered for traineeships, research assistantships and teaching assistantship please be sure your application is complete and submitted by December 15th.
+Complete the online application at the NC State Graduate School web site; (see “apply online” link below).
+For individuals who are unable to complete the online application, a paper application can be obtained at the The Graduate School web site.
 We do not accept applications for Spring Semester Admission; our course sequence requires students to begin in the Fall Semester.
 Applications submitted after December 15 may only be considered based on assistantship availability.

 Codes needed for GRE and TOEFL applications: